SimpliAj/PiBellBot/readme.md

   gpio_cleanup: "ℹ️ Wichtige Information\n\nDas System wurde heruntergefahren."
 ```

+## Future Updates:
+ - Command to check when last time someone rang on door

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.